The latest feature for Fly is now available and it's.... a pause for your applications. And a matching resume, of course.

 What's a pause for?

 When you start building your applications, there may come a point where you don't want to keep your application running - mothballing while another project happens, schedule delays, or just plain wanting to manage your costs.

-flyctl apps pause comes in.
-It'll take your application, save its state and then reduce its running instances to zero.
+flyctl suspend comes in.
+It'll take your application, save its state, and then reduce its running instances to zero.
 What doesn't go away are the networking configuration, IP addresses and certificates, which are maintained in the background.
 Think of it as a deep freeze for your application.
 That means everything is ready to resume with the least amount of fuss.

 Ready to resume

 When you are ready to come back online,

 flyctl resume will bring your application back to life.
 It does it carefully though, bringing just one instance back, even if the application was originally deployed across multiple regions.

 It does this by starting with a scale minimum count of 1.
 You can use